nuagenetworks/vro-plugin-base/README.md

 # Build

-The following library needs to be built prior to building the plug-in:
+The following library needs to be built prior to building this library:

 * [java-bambou](https://github.com/nuagenetworks/java-bambou)